iamvenu13342/Projects/Main-projects/3.PROJECT.2/Readme.md

-<h1>Include Docker for containerization</h1>
+<h1>Include Docker & Dockerhub for containerization</h1>

-Sure!
-Let's expand the project to include Docker for containerization.
-Here's a detailed guide on creating a CI/CD pipeline using AWS EC2, GitHub, Jenkins, and Docker.
+Certainly!
+Let's create a complete CI/CD pipeline using AWS EC2, GitHub, Jenkins, Docker, and Docker Hub.
+This project will include setting up a simple web application, configuring a GitHub repository, setting up Jenkins to automate the build and deployment process, and pushing the Docker image to Docker Hub.

-### Step 1: Setting up an AWS EC2 Instance
+### Step 1: Set up an AWS EC2 Instance

 1. **Launch an EC2 Instance**:
    - Go to the AWS Management Console.